-After purchasing our Discover Pass for the day, we began the short walk along the beach to the trailhead.
+After purchasing our Discover Pass for the day to the Deception Pass State Park, we began the short walk along the beach to the trailhead.
 Despite the current pandemic, the area was packed due to the sunny weather, so be advised that masks and hand sanitizer are a must if you plan on visiting soon.

 Hiking to Lighthouse Point

 Lighthouse Point Trail isn’t generally challenging, but it does begin with a steep hike up the cliffside by the beach.
 You’ll likely be winded by the time you reach the top, but the sudden bird’s-eye view of the beach and nearby island below make the climb worth it.
 Not only are the views great, but Lighthouse Point is a study in Washington’s rugged topography and seaside flora.
 The smooth, peeling orange bark of Pacific Madrone stands in contrast to the blue-green water below, as the trees twist and grow atop the steep cliffsides.
+Oak Harbor is another place close to the lighthouse that is worth visiting.
 While there are fences for safety in some spots, several areas near the end of the trail have no such provisions, so you’ll want to keep a close eye on pets and small children.

 My friend and I traveled down the path for close to an hour, passing several secluded beaches and picnic spots.
 The lush forest above us and the Salish Sea to our left made for excellent views, reminding me of what makes this state so special to begin with.
 The trail also passed by an exquisite view of Deception Pass Bridge, so naturally we stopped and took some postcard-esque pictures of the bridge over the expanse.